taskcollect/email-getter/README.md

 * GET /v1/body
   * Query Parameters
     * id (string) The unique identifier of the requested email
-  * Headers
+    * HTTP Basic Auth
-    * username (string) The useres username, in form CURRIC\XXXXXX
-    * password (string)
+      * Username in format CURRIC\XXXXXX, Password in normal string format
     * Response Codes
+      * 401: Credentials were not provided, malformed, or invalid
-      * 400: The didn't provide enough information (credentials or identifier)
+      * 400: Some query parameter was invalid or not provided
+      * 500: An unhandled exception occurred
-      * 500: The EWS call errored out yikes
+      * 200: The call was successful
-      * 200: Allgood

-Returns the string of the email body in html, usually very long

 # TODOS
 * Speed up requests to EWS server, probably involves leveraging async stuff